Adhvaith-KS/Adhvaith-KS/README.md

-- 👋 Hi, I’m @Adhvaith-KS, a fresher at BITS Pilani, Pilani campus.
+- 👋 Hi, I’m @Adhvaith-KS, a sophomore at BITS Pilani, Pilani campus.
-- 👀 I’m interested in competitive coding and AI
+- 👀 I’m interested in competitive coding and AI/ML.
 - 🌱 I’m currently learning app development.
 - 💞️ I’m looking to collaborate on anything that will help me learn new things that fascinate me